maydeyn/live-weather-for-charmander/README.md

-## Live Weather Updates for Charmander's Adventure in New York
+## Live Weather Updates for Charmander's Adventure in New York City

 #### Weather Reporting Interface will tell Charmander whether it’s safe to go out or not based on the current humidity level and weather condition in New York.